anbuda76/Getting_and_Cleaning_Data_Project/CodeBook.md

 ## Data set information

-•	Subject: the participant (id)
+-	Subject: the participant (id)
-•	ActivityId: the label of the activity performed (id)
+-	ActivityId: the label of the activity performed (id)
-•	ActivityDesc: the label of the activity performed
+-	ActivityDesc: the label of the activity performed:

    1) WALKING: subject was walking during the test
    2) WALKING_UPSTAIRS: subject was walking up a staircase during the test
    3) WALKING_DOWNSTAIRS: subject was walking down a staircase during the test
    4) SITTING: subject was sitting during the test
    5) STANDING: subject was standing during the test
    6) LAYING: subject was laying down during the test

 The measurements are distinguished in two macro groups of time and frequency, within which the average values and the standard deviation are recorded depending on the sensor (accelerometer and gyroscope).